peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 This project includes tests that must pass before a pull request will be merged.
 The pre-commit hooks do not run these tests automatically, so you must run them manually.

+The test suite covers both Python and PowerShell components.
+For PowerShell scripts, due to specific environmental challenges with traditional PowerShell testing frameworks (like Pester's advanced features), a custom, bare-bones testing approach is employed.
+This ensures maximum compatibility and reliability by directly executing test logic without relying on complex framework structures.

 Use the PDM script shortcut:
 ```bash
 python -m pdm run test